 Note: "Promptly" means as soon as practicable but, absent exigent circumstances or mutual agreement, no more than fifteen (15) business days from the date of the request.
 (Exigent circumstances include requests for intrusive data or other necessary information on transmission poles, or requests for information on a large number of poles in a limited time period.)

-General Order 95, Rule 80.1A Adopted Rule in Final Form
+General Order 95, Rule 80.1A

 80.1 Inspection Requirements for Communication Lines:

 A. Patrol and Detailed Inspections